What is home-based child care?

 - doing things you don’t want your child to see or hear, like swearing or downloading inappropriate material from the internet

-- breaking your house rules or causing an expense, like making long-distance phone calls without your knowledge.
+- breaking your house rules or causing expense.

 If you suspect behaviour that’s in any way damaging to your child – yelling, hitting or any kind of physical abuse – you have every right to ask the carer to leave immediately.
 You should also report your experience to any agency, centre or person who recommended the carer.
 Consider whether the situation should be reported to the police.